 Somerset Heritage Services are preparing a presentation to take round to schools to tell school children about WW1 and how it affected Somerset and the people who live here.
 Alan Gillingham’s photo of his grandfather and his horse ‘Short’ is the only photographic record of a horse that returned after the war that they can find!
 The photograph will be enlarged and used on a banner.

-Can you help us identify any of our mystery photographs.
+We have a new mystery photo - can anyone help confirm if this blacksmith was in Seavington?
+Can you help us identify any of our other mystery photographs.
 Believed to be people, places and events around Seavington.